shaunster0/object_recognition_service/README.md

 If the server is already running, a client program can be run, such as the example in the \examples subdirectory

 \>python example\_client.py

+**Internal Data Structure:** the server maintains a list of images (with URLs) in JSON format.
+These may or may not have had recognition inference run on them.
+This list can be regarded as a list of tasks to do, or that have been done.